Drathonix/rockbreaker/README.md

 # Rock Breaker
 Rock Breaker is the development core of all Drathonix/Vicious mods.
 You are welcome to use it yourself.

+As of now, Rock Breaker runs on Stonecutter 4, [a Fork using Stonecutter 7 can be found here](https://github.com/Lianecx/rockbreaker-update/tree/main).

 Rock Breaker uses [Stonecutter](https://stonecutter.kikugie.dev/stonecutter/introduction) for multiversioning and Architectury Loom for multi-modloader support.
 Architectury API is not required but is enabled by default.
 Rock breaker by default provides support for:

 Fabric on 1.16.5, 1.18.2, 1.19.2, 1.19.4, 1.20.1, 1.20.4, 1.20.6, 1.21, 1.21.1, 1.21.2, 1.21.3.